 One of the many things that I have learned working with children is the need to be flexible.
 I might design what I feel is a “perfect” starting place for a child only to find out the level was too high or too low!
 Below are some of the things that I process when setting up an AAC intervention plan for a communication team.
 But remember one of the most important things in working with kiddos is being flexible.
 What works for one kiddo doesn’t for another.
 So we need to take our knowledge and experience and make it work for the individual!

 Current language skills: OK, so that seems like a “no-brainer,” but it is essential to have a basic idea of their language level.
 You want to be able to set the individual up for success.
 This is why it is important to have updated assessments when starting AAC.

 - How are they using communication?
 Do they request wants and needs or information?

 - What is their approximate receptive vocabulary level?
 Expressive vocabulary?

 - What does their vocabulary consist of?
 Is it just nouns, or is it a mix of parts of speech?

-- Do they use word approximations, sign, or any other form of communication?
+- Do they use word approximations, signs, or any other form of communication?

 We need to help create opportunities to communicate.
 If individuals are already getting all their wants and needs met through gestures or pointing, why would they need their device or choice board?
 Now this does not mean we do not use gestures and pointing, but incorporate them with other strategies.